webforj/webforj-documentation/docs/components/dialog.md

 ### Themes

-`Dialog` components come with <JavadocLink type="engine" location="org/dwcj/component/dialog/Dialog.Theme.html">7 discrete themes </JavadocLink> built in for quick styling without the use of CSS.
+`Dialog` components come with <JavadocLink type="foundation" location="com/webforj/component/dialog/Dialog.Theme.html">7 discrete themes </JavadocLink> built in for quick styling without the use of CSS.
 These themes are pre-defined styles that can be applied to buttons to change their appearance and visual presentation.
 They offer a quick and consistent way to customize the look of buttons throughout an application.

 While there are many use cases for each of the various themes, some examples uses are: